-5.3 Abbreviated advertisements must be no larger than 420 square centimetres in size.

-5.4 Abbreviated advertisements must provide the following information in a clear and legible manner:

-- the name of the medicine (which may be either a brand name or a non-proprietary name) - the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist - at least one indication for use consistent with the summary of product characteristics - a statement that prescribers are recommended to consult the summary of product characteristics before prescribing, particularly in relation to side-effects, precautions and contra-indications to be prominent if it is presented in a larger type size than that used for the prescribing information.
+- 5.3 Abbreviated advertisements must be no larger than 420 square centimetres in size. - 5.4 Abbreviated advertisements must provide the following information in a clear and legible manner: - the name of the medicine (which may be either a brand name or a non-proprietary name) - the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist - at least one indication for use consistent with the summary of product characteristics - a statement that prescribers are recommended to consult the summary of product characteristics before prescribing, particularly in relation to side-effects, precautions and contra-indications

-Clause 4.11 Black Triangle Symbol

-The agreement between the then Committee on Safety of Medicines and the ABPI on the use of the black triangle is that:

-The symbol should always be black and its size should normally be not less than 5mm per side but with a smaller size of 3mm per side for A5 size advertisements and a larger size of 7.5mm per side for A3 size advertisements:

-- the symbol should appear once and be located adjacent to the most prominent display of the name of the product - no written explanation of the symbol is necessary. - the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements - the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply - a statement that further information is available on request to the holder of the marketing authorization or that it may be found in the summary of product characteristics.

-5.5 In addition, the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist must appear immediately adjacent to the most prominent display of the brand name in bold type of a size such that a lower case 'x' is no less than 2mm in height or in type of such a size that the non-proprietary name or list of active ingredients occupies a total area no less than that taken up by the brand name.

-5.6 In addition, abbreviated advertisements must include the prominent statement 'Adverse events should be reported.
+- the legal classification of the product - any warning issued by the Medicines Commission, the Commission on Human Medicines, the Committee on Safety of Medicines or the licensing authority which is required to be included in advertisements - the name and address of the holder of the marketing authorization or the name and address of the part of the business responsible for its sale or supply - a statement that further information is available on request to the holder of the marketing authorization or that it may be found in the summary of product characteristics. - 5.5 In addition, the non-proprietary name of the medicine or a list of the active ingredients using approved names where such exist must appear immediately adjacent to the most prominent display of the brand name in bold type of a size such that a lower case 'x' is no less than 2mm in height or in type of such a size that the non-proprietary name or list of active ingredients occupies a total area no less than that taken up by the brand name. - 5.6 In addition, abbreviated advertisements must include the prominent statement 'Adverse events should be reported.
 Reporting forms and information can be found at www.yellowcard.gov.uk.
-Adverse events should also be reported to [relevant pharmaceutical company]'.

-5.7 When required by the licensing authority, abbreviated advertisements must show an inverted black triangle to denote that special reporting is required in relation to adverse reactions.

-5.8 Abbreviated advertisements may in addition contain a concise statement consistent with the summary of product characteristics, giving the reason why the medicine is recommended for the indication or indications given.

-5.9 Marketing authorization numbers and references must not be included in abbreviated advertisements.
+Adverse events should also be reported to [relevant pharmaceutical company]'. - 5.7 When required by the licensing authority, abbreviated advertisements must show an inverted black triangle to denote that special reporting is required in relation to adverse reactions. - 5.8 Abbreviated advertisements may in addition contain a concise statement consistent with the summary of product characteristics, giving the reason why the medicine is recommended for the indication or indications given. - 5.9 Marketing authorization numbers and references must not be included in abbreviated advertisements.